 Dr. Cynthia Quezada

-In her spare time, she enjoys yoga, hiking, traveling, antiquing, and spending time with family and friends.
-She has three rescue cats: Ramon, Julius, and Olivia.
+In her free time, Dr. Quezada enjoys practicing yoga, hiking, traveling, antiquing, and spending time with family and friends.
+She has 3 rescue cats: Ramon, Julius, and Olivia.
 She has made Los Angeles her home.

 Dr. Connie Kim